NewDayTechnology/API-Design/DocumentationGuidelines/ContentGuidelines.md

 * **Keep your sentences short and crisp**: It is often difficult to understand long sentences.
 * **Punctuation is important**: Incorrect or missing punctuation can alter the meaning of your content.
 * **Include a Glossary**: Explain the  terms and their definitions.
+* **Include meta data and index entries**: Use these to make your content appear at the top of search results.

 ## Style Guide